-Moving back to the vending machine in the museum, if it was meant to educate children on healthy eating and good dietary choices, it has completely failed.
+Moving back to the vending machine in the museum, if it was meant to educate children on healthy eating and good dietary choices, but it has completely failed.
 It takes the thermodynamic model and suggests children to eat other snacks instead.
-However, not all vending machines are the same, and there are many machines out there that offer healthier choices.
+However, not all vending machines are the same, and there are many machines out there that offer healthier and quality vending choices.
 Therefore, the enemy in all of this is not the vending machine, the Snickers Bar, nor the choices of the consumer; ignorant assumptions on why we get fat is what is working against educating people on making healthy choices.
-This scare tactic will be ineffective at educating children and only propagates a unproven assumption, and what’s more, it is hurting an industry that has nothing to do with obesity in America.
+This scare tactic will be ineffective at educating children and only propagates a unproven assumption, and what’s more, it is hurting the quality vending industry that has nothing to do with obesity in America.
 Intelligent ways of educating today’s youth on healthy eating are what is necessary to give them a chance at a better, healthier future, but using vending machines as a means of passing blame for obesity is not the way to go.

 Enjoyed this post?
 Find more content on our Vending Resources page.